-195 See System Open Market Account Holdings, FEDERAL RESERVE BANK OF NEW YORK, rates near zero.197 It has blurred the line between fiscal and monetary policy almost beyond recognition, facilitating the Obama Administration's reckless spending and accumulation of more national debt.
+to Congress within 90 days of completion of the audit.
+Over the past eight years, the Fed has been engaged in a radical monetary policy experiment, amassing a \$4.2 trillion portfolio of assets, intervening to prop up select credit markets, and keeping interest rates near zero.
+It has blurred the line between fiscal and monetary policy almost beyond recognition, facilitating the Obama Administration's reckless spending, and doing so on the borrowed-time of an unsustainable national debt.
 In a democracy, any government agency exercising such enormous influence over the economy and the lives of individual American citizens should expect to be held accountable for its actions, and the Federal Reserve is no exception.
-A GAO audit of all aspects of Federal Reserve operations - not just those that the Fed wants us to see - is a necessary antidote to the secrecy and lack of transparency that have characterized our central bank for far too long.
+A GAO audit of all aspects of Federal Reserve operations not just those that the Fed wants us to see - is a necessary antidote to the secrecy and lack of transparency that have characterized our central bank for far too long.